spragaa/silence/README.md

 7. add user_metadata and message_metadata hadling on server side
 8. add messages db handling on server side
 9. go through all comments in source code
+10. tests
+11. auto docs
+12. messenger interface in terminal

 ## bugs?
-1. why users id are 1, 3, 5, 7, ... ?
+1. user exp is broken -> try to cover all possible cases
 2. prettier.sh is broken?

 ## improvements:
 1. disable multiple users in one app
-2. remembder nickname on the client side
+~~2. remembder nickname on the client side~~
-3. currently there are at least two copies of User on the client and on the server side
+~~3. currently there are at least two copies of User on the client and on the server side~~
 4. move installing of libs, dbs into one script
-5. unify the pathes in the scripts and in the code, so it doesn't matter from where you run the script/code
+5. unify the file paths in the scripts and in the code, so it doesn't matter from where you run the script/code
 6. somehow share debug_message accros scripts
 7. consistent approach in cmake
 8. refactor server